colepurbaugh/SD_auto_key/README.md

 * three leds

 # Directions
-* create a text file in the root directory of SD card named "config.txt"
+* create a text file in the root directory of SD card
 * each keyboard key has a coresponding number
 * "+" symbol for key press
 * "-" symbol for key release